Last Updated on

 1. Adequate Rehydration

-ORS or the Oral Rehydration solution is a balanced mix of essential electrolytes, salts and sugars that should be administered with doctor’s advice to replenish the loss of electrolytes.
+ORS or Oral Rehydration Solution is a balanced mix of essential electrolytes, salts, and sugars that should be administered with a doctor’s advice to replenish the loss of electrolytes.

 3. Small and Regular Meals

 Babies, irrespective of their age, should be fed adequately and regularly during a diarrhoea episode.
 The loss of fluids and electrolytes causes weakness and deficiencies of vital nutrients.
 Ensure feeding every three to four hours.

 Keep the child’s diaper region clean and dry.
 You may use anti-fungal or anti-bacterial creams and powders to avoid microbes.

 Some common and natural homemade remedies for diarrhoea relief include the following: